NilsFantastic/DependencyFinderExampleProject/README.md

 ## How to install
 Checkout this project and copy the folder called DependencyFinder to anywhere inside your Assets folder.
 A good practice is to put it in the Plugins-folder.

+## When to use
+For small to medium sized projects, makes the greatest impact for a project when working in a small team.

+## Limitations
+Does not work for scene references for objects that are added to the scene during runtime since DependencyFinder runs in the editor.